 Consequently, the part of one's event horizon that can be designated "that which is mine" comprises two levels.
 The first is "that which constitutes my necessities of life".
 The second is "that which constitutes my luxuries and extravagances".
 But where does the boundary lie that separates necessities from extravagances?
 Isn't its position somewhat subjective?
 Perhaps a valid guide is what each would have if all the Earth's resources were divided out fairly among all its inhabitants.
 This would amount to two hectares of habitable land, including all that is upon and within it, and without obligation.

 Some land must be left for free and universal use for travelling around from place to place and for nature to have free reign.
 Suppose half is left free for these purposes so that each individual has ownership of just one hectare.
 On this basis, when two join to make a family their combined right would be again two hectares.
 This is the amount of land which from ancient times has been considered to be that needed for a family to sustain itself.
 Using this measure as the standard for necessity, then in this present age, all but the elite minority have been grossly short-changed.

 The elite minority own all the life-sustaining resources of the planet.
 All human beings can sustain their biological existences only if they can consume these life-sustaining resources at a sufficient rate.
-Therefore the elite minority control whether or not the vast majority continue to live or die.
-Consequently the elite minority own the vast majority.
+Consequently, the elite minority controls whether or not the vast majority continue to live or die.
+Thereby the elite minority own the vast majority.